llist/LLIST/README.md

 Double linked List in C
 More than 80 functions.
-Running well no bug for the moment. currently used in 200 programs in my Company without any problrem.
+Running well no bug for the moment. currently used in 200 programs in my Company without any problem.

 www.llist.fr